ghostunnel/ghostunnel/README.md

 Note that if you are using an HSM/PKCS#11 module, only the certificate will be reloaded.
 It is assumed that the private key in the HSM remains the same.
+This means the updated/reissued certificate much match the private key that was loaded from the HSM previously, everything else works the same.

 ### Metrics & Profiling